KarmaIIIe4ek/trsis/README.md

-# Nikita Yuragin's laboratory work on the discipline "TRSIS"
+# Nikita Yuragin's laboratory works on the discipline "TRSIS"

 ### Already implemented:
  - **lab1example**          - a simple servlet and filter implementation